jgordijo/stone-test/README.md

 - Add environment variables - `cp .env.example .env`
 - Run `docker compose up -d`.
 - Run `npx prisma migrate dev` to run the database migrations and seed the DB with sample products.
+- Run `npm run build` to build the application.
-- Start the service running `npm run start`.
+- Start the service by running `npm run start`.
 The service will run on port 3333 by default.
 - You can also run the server using `npm run dev`.
 Running that way will watch changes and automatically restart the server.
 - You can run `npx prisma studio` to see the database records directly through your browser at `http://localhost:5555`

 ## 📖 API Usage
-- Example for creating a product
+- Example for creating an user
 ```bash
 curl --request POST \
   --url http://localhost:3333/register \